GTU-TUBITAK-324K183/.github/README.md

-# Integrated Reports Published in Turkey Show Greenwashing Signals?
-Deep Learning Based Visual and Textual Analysis
+# Do Integrated Reports Disclosed in Türkiye Display the Signals of Greenwashing?
+A Deep Learning-Based Visual and Textual Analysis

 **Visual and Textual Analysis Based on Deep Learning**